testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Clean the DB after each test - Read above about some caveat that are attached with this option  ❌ &nbsp; ; In every test ❌&nbsp;;
+👀 &nbsp; **Alternatives:** Clean the DB after each test - Read above about some caveat that are attached with this option (See bullet: Choose a clear data clean-up strategy)  ❌ &nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>